-Are you a Wisconsin resident looking to buy your first car?
-Or are you moving to the state and planning to buy a car there?
-The application process for a title and vehicle license plates goes through the Wisconsin Division of Motor Vehicles (DMV) under the state's Department of Transportation.
-Some procedures and requirements will differ depending on whether you're a resident in Wisconsin or are new to the state.
+If you're a Wisconsin resident buying your first car, or if you're moving to the state and planning to purchase a vehicle, you'll need to navigate the application process for a title and vehicle license plates through the Wisconsin Division of Motor Vehicles (DMV), part of the state's Department of Transportation.
+The specific procedures and requirements vary slightly depending on whether you're already a Wisconsin resident or are new to the state.

-Having a vehicle title and license plates shows that you are the legal owner of the vehicle and that you have paid all registration fees due.
-You'll need to display the new license plates or a temporary plate within two business days from your purchase of the vehicle to operate it in Wisconsin legally.
+Owning a vehicle title and license plates is proof that you are the legal owner of the vehicle and have settled all necessary registration fees.
+To legally drive your new vehicle in Wisconsin, you must display the new license plates, or a temporary plate, within two business days from the date of purchase.

 The easiest way to identify your Wisconsin license plate number is to refer to the license plate attached at the front and rear of your car.
-In cases where you do not have physical access to your car, you can refer to the certificate of vehicle registration issued by the state DMV.
+Or, you can also refer to the certificate of vehicle registration issued by the state DMV.

 How to Get License Plates in Wisconsin